Course Outline

 s) Compliance with HTML standards

-a) Is it necessary to publish document scans?
+a) Is it necessary to publish scanned documents?

 b) Tender documentation and digital accessibility